wanglianglll/Datasets_build_tools/README.md

 ## Introduction:
 ### 1:To convert the Chinese names of all files in the folder to Pinyin (including subfolders)
 ### 2:To convert xml tags in the folder to txt tags (yolo format)
-### 3:To detect whether the txt file in a specific folder has an empty folder or whether the label parameter is out of bounds (less than 0 or greater than 1)
+### 3:To detect whether the txt file in a specific folder has an empty folder or whether the label parameter is out of bounds (less than 0 or greater than 1) ,delete all empty files and reset exception parameters
 ### 4:To detect whether the prefix names in the image folder and label folder are the same, and force them to be deleted into the intersection of the two
 ### 5:To proportionally divide the image folder and labels folder into yolo format datasets